This feature requires an Advanced, Premium or Enterprise account with the Events feature added.

 Configure Auto CC for live events

-When you create a recurring event, you can enable Auto CC regardless of which option you choose in the Manage production dropdown menu.
+When you create an event, you can enable Auto CC regardless of which option you choose in the Manage production dropdown menu.

 - If you Stream with Vimeo, click the [CC] icon on the left to open the Auto closed captions panel.